-Anthony Debre practices civil litigation, insurance defense, and insurance coverage in state and federal courts throughout Missouri and Illinois.
-He concentrates in the defense of claims involving professional liability, medical malpractice, employment discrimination including age and gender discrimination under the Missouri Human Rights Act, breach of contract, breach of fiduciary duties, personal injury, premises liability, wrongful death, property damage, product liability, construction negligence, automobile negligence, transportation matters, and other commercial general liability matters.
+Anthony concentrates in the defense of claims involving professional liability, medical malpractice, employment discrimination, including age and gender discrimination under the Missouri Human Rights Act, breach of contract, breach of fiduciary duties, personal injury, premises liability, wrongful death, property damage, product liability, construction negligence, automobile negligence, transportation matters, and other commercial general liability matters.

-Mr. Debre engages in all phases of litigation, including pleadings, complex discovery, claim investigation, legal research, motion practice, oral arguments, depositions, witness preparation, mediations, settlement negotiations, and trial.
+Anthony engages in all phases of litigation, including pleadings, complex discovery, claim investigation, legal research, motion practice, oral arguments, depositions, witness preparation, mediations, settlement negotiations, and trial.
 He also investigates financial assets by issuing subpoenas and analyzing tax returns, payroll records, bank accounts, brokerage accounts, credit card and debit card statements, real estate holdings, and other business records.

-In the past, Mr. Debre represented plaintiffs in personal injury matters and clerked for a trial judge, where he researched evidentiary matters and wrote court opinions.
+In the past, Anthony represented plaintiffs in personal injury matters and clerked for a trial judge, where he researched evidentiary matters and wrote court opinions.
 He also interned with the St. Louis County Public Defender Office.
-With this diverse background, Mr. Debre has the insight and ability to analyze a case from all perspectives and obtain the best results for his clients.
+With this diverse background, Anthony has the insight and ability to analyze a case from all perspectives and obtain the best results for his clients.

 - Obtained favorable verdict representing Defendant restaurant and its valet driver who struck Plaintiff pedestrian crossing the street after arguing Plaintiff was not injured to the extent claimed and was partially responsible for her own injuries by jaywalking, failing to use nearby designated crosswalks, and failing to keep a proper lookout for surrounding traffic.
 (Nov.
 2014) (surgical repair of broken wrist; pre-trial demand of $250,000; Plaintiffs requested $917,393.50 at trial; jury verdict for $171,893.05)